 But no matter what advice exists, the fact remains: wet leather can quickly turn into unhappy leather if the situation is not resolved quickly.
 To avoid any heart-breaking water stains on your leather goods, let’s take a look at what you can do to prevent them.
 Read on!

 Excess water and contaminants are the bane of leather items

 Water damage due to spills is not typically a major cause for concern for most types of leather—suede, for example.
 In fact, a little water won’t hurt leather at all, as the natural oils in most leather products create a protective layer that gives you enough time to clean up water spills before leather soaks it up.

 When spills and small amounts of water do cause damage, it usually makes the leather harden.
 Think, for example, of leather work gloves that always get stiff after a day of gardening.
 The suppleness of the leather disappears and it becomes coarse and rigid to the point even the best leather conditioner won’t help.

 However, flooded leather—when water molecules have fully saturated the material—is a much bigger issue.
 This happens when excess water isn’t cleaned off promptly, and the prolonged exposure makes the water sink in deep.

-However, flooded leather furniture is another issue.
-Most of the time, the problem isn’t the water itself, but the contaminants and minerals in it.
-The contaminants damage the frame and foam in the furniture, usually has an odor and making for a costly repair.
-But, if only part of your furniture was flooded or if it was flooded with clean water, it might be a relatively easy professional fix.
+Sometimes, the problem isn’t the water itself, but the contaminants and minerals in it.
+These contaminants usually have an odor and make for a costly repair.
+But, if only part of your leather item was flooded or if it was flooded with clean water, it might be a relatively easy professional fix.

 The best way to soften up leather stiffened from water damage is to massage it.
 Think back to those work gloves.
 When you put them on in the morning, they’re all stiff from the last day’s work, but once you move around in them for a little while, they get soft again.